nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <a name = "quick-start"></a>
 ## Quick Start
 ### 1. Setup
 Ensure you have Java `11` or above installed in your computer.
-You can install Java `11` from [here](https://www.oracle.com/in/java/technologies/javase/jdk11-archive-downloads.html).
+You can install Java `11` from [here](https://www.oracle.com/java/technologies/downloads/#java11-windows).
 ### 2. Installing the project
 Download the latest `notor.jar` [here](https://github.com/AY2122S1-CS2103T-W08-1/tp/releases), and copy the file to the folder you want to use as the _home folder_ for your Notor.
+The *home folder* is where the data that Notor uses will be stored.

 <div style="page-break-after: always;"></div>